datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Let's take a step back here and summarise this. you have Python functions, like type(), max() and round(), that you can call like this.
 There's also methods, which are functions that are specific to Python objects.
 Depending on the type of the Python object you're dealing with, you'll be able to use different methods and they behave differently.
 You can call methods on the objects with the dot notation, like this, for example.

 There's much more to tell about Python objects, methods and how Python works internally, but for now, let's stick to what I've talked about here.
 It's time to get some exercises and add methods to your evergrowing skillset!
+Let's get you coding again!

 --- video_exercise_key:2b89c5a9d8

 ## Packages

 By now, I hope you're convinced that python functions and methods are extremely powerful: you can basically use other people's code to solve your own problems.
+That's amazing!
 However, adding all functions and methods that have been written up to now to the same Python distribution would be a mess.
 There would be tons and tons of code in there, that you'll never use.
 Also, maintaining all of this code would be a real pain.

 This is where packages come into play.
 You can think of packages as a directory of Python scripts.
 Each such script is a so-called module.
 These modules specify functions, methods and new Python types aimed at solving particular problems.
 There are thousands of Python packages available from the internet.
 Among them are packages for data science: there's numpy to efficiently work with arrays, matplotlib for data visualization, and scikit-learn for machine learning.